-With a cityscape of gabled façades, legacies from its 17th century Golden Age, explore the elaborate canals and artistic heritage of a dam fine city
+With a cityscape of gabled façades, legacies from its 17th century Golden Age, explore the elaborate canals and artistic heritage of Amsterdam, a dam fine city.

 Built around intricate canals, Amsterdam is unique and unforgettable.
 The 17th century capital of Holland is full of breath-taking architecture, and world-famous museums and theatres, with a wealth of history to accompany your journey through this lively city.